Close-Encounters-Corps/EDMC-Triumvirate/README-EN.md

 ## The Codex Element

-Collects log entry information and voluntarily synchronizes it with external scientific services, such as [Canonn database](https://api.canonn.tech/documentation) and [ATEL-IGAU database](https://github.com/Elite-IGAU/ATEL-EDMC).
+Collects log entry information and voluntarily synchronizes it with external scientific services, such as [Canonn database](https://api.canonn.tech/documentation).

 ## Element on analyzing information from the pilot's journal